Amazon drops additional $1 million-plus into Seattle City Council races, with ballots out this week

 The company has hosted primary- and general-election candidate forums for its tens of thousands of Seattle employees.

-Before Tuesday, Amazon had contributed $400,000 to the Chamber’s PAC, Civic Alliance for a Sound Economy (CASE), which is using the company’s cash to pay for direct-mail advertisements and door-to-door canvassers in contests such as the clash between District 3 socialist Sawant and her challenger, Egan Orion.
+Before Tuesday, Amazon had contributed $400,000 to the Chamber’s PAC, Civic Alliance for a Sound Economy (CASE), which is using the company’s cash to pay for direct-mail ads and canvassers in contests such as the clash between District 3 socialist Sawant and her challenger, Egan Orion.
+CASE also has spent money on polling and consultants.

 “The money CASE has raised is from local companies who care about the future of this city,” the PAC’s executive director, Markham McIntyre, said in a statement.